Corey Colehour: Professional career

-Colehour was selected by the Atlanta Falcons in the seventh round of the 1967 NFL Draft.
+Colehour was selected by the Atlanta Falcons in the seventh round of the 1967 NFL/AFL draft.
 He spent 1967 on the Falcons' practice squad and was cut during training camp in 1968.
 Colehour was signed by the Edmonton Eskimos of the Canadian Football League (CFL) for the rest of the team's season.
 He led the Eskimos with 1,947 passing yards in 1969.
 Colehour was released by Edmonton on July 27, 1970, during final roster cuts.
 He was signed as a running back by the Denver Broncos on August 3, 1970, but was cut seven days later.